shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 contract Artwork {}
 ```

 We start by defining the License of our smart contract.
 For this tutorial we are keeping it unlicensed.
-If we don't define the license, it is going to give an error during the compile time. `pragma` keyword is used to define the solidity version we are going to use.
-Make sure you are using the same solidity version as defined in the `hardhat.config.js` file.
+If we don't define the license, it will cause a warning during compile time.
+The `pragma` keyword is used to define the Solidity version used to compile the code.
+Make sure you are using the same Solidity version as defined in the `hardhat.config.js` file.

-## Importing contract
+# Importing the OpenZeppelin contract

-Next we are going to import the ERC721 smart contract from openzeppelin library which we just installed.
-After the line defining the solidity version and before defining the contract, import the ERC721 contract
+Next we are going to import the ERC721 smart contract from the OpenZeppelin library which we just installed.
+After the line defining the Solidity version and before defining the contract, import the ERC721 contract:

 ```jsx
 import "@openzeppelin/contracts/token/ERC721/ERC721.sol";